OctopusDeploy/docs/docs/administration/authentication-providers/azure-ad-authentication.md

 ## Get the Client ID and Issuer

-There are two values you will need from the Azure AD configuration to complete the Octopus configuration: theÂ **Client ID**Â andÂ **Issuer**.
+There are two values you will need from the Azure AD configuration to complete the Octopus configuration: the **Client ID** and **Issuer**.

 :::success
 Your Client ID should be a GUID.